DeVry Shares Plunged: What You Need to Know

 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-Interested in more info on DeVry?
-Add it to your watchlist.
+Interested in more information about DeVry?
+Add it to your watchlist byclicking here.

 Copyright © 1995 - 2011 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.